codeforsanjose/project-happening-atm/README.md

             ```bash
             npm install
             ```
-    2. Message Trace Ohrt on Slack and ask him for the .env properties
-    3. Run command:
+    2. Run command:
        ```bash
        npm run dev
        ```
-    4. View the website (aka frontend) at http://localhost:3000
+    3. View the website (aka frontend) at http://localhost:3000
-    5. View the GraphQL api playground at http://localhost:3000/graphql
+    4. View the GraphQL api playground at http://localhost:3000/graphql
-5. Make modifications to the codebase to address the issue your working on
+5. Make modifications to the codebase to address the issue you're working on

 ### Notes
 If changes are made to `/server/docker/dev/init.sql`, the old docker image must be deleted, regenerated and containerized for the changes to take place.